jbusecke/xmovie/README.md

 frame rendering.-->

 ## Installation
-Clone this repository with `$ git clone git@github.com:jbusecke/xmovie.git` and install it from source `$ python setup.py install`.
+Run `pip install xmovie` to install.

-Pip and conda distributions will be available soon.
+If you want to install from source, simply run `pip install git+https://github.com/jbusecke/xmovie.git` Conda distributions will be available soon

 >If you dont have [ssh keys](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) set up, you can use `$ git clone https://github.com/jbusecke/xmovie.git` and enter your github password.